cudmore/homecage/docs/docs/installing-the-software.md

 ## Done installing !!!

 At this point you can interact with the homecage either through the [web][9] or from the [command line][8].

+## Troubleshooting

+pip 10 seems to be broken.
+Uninstall and then install pip 9

+	# uninstall pip
+	python -m pip uninstall pip

+	# install pip 9
+	python -m pip install -U "pip<10"

+If virtualenv is not available (16.0.0)

+	sudo /usr/bin/easy_install virtualenv

+If you edit the config.json file it needs the correct sytax.
+Check the syntax with the following command.
+It will output the json if correct and an error otherwise.

+	cat config.json | python -m json.tool

 [0]: http://blog.cudmore.io/post/2017/11/22/raspian-stretch/